resourcemode/MfCms/README.md

 ZfcUser, ZfcBase, BjyAuthorize, ZnZend.

-Working in progress... you can download and try (CRUD is already working).
+Work in progress... you can download and try (CRUD is already working).